-- (a) The integrity of aeronautical data shall be maintained throughout the data chain from origination to distribution to the next intended user. - (b) Based on the applicable integrity classification, the following shall be put in place; - (1) for routine data: procedures to avoid corruption throughout the processing of the data: - (2) for essential data: procedures to assure corruption does not occur at any stage of the entire process and include additional processes as needed to address potential risks in the overall system architecture to further assure data integrity at this level; and - (3) for critical data: procedures to assure corruption does not occur at any stage of the entire process and include additional integrity assurance processes to fully mitigate the effects of faults identified by thorough analysis of the overall system architecture as potential data integrity risks.
+- (a) The integrity of aeronautical data shall be maintained throughout the data chain from origination to distribution to the next intended user. - (b) Based on the applicable integrity classification, the following shall be put in place; - (1) for routine data: procedures to avoid corruption throughout the processing of the data; - (2) [for essential data: procedures to ensure corruption does not occur at any stage of the data processing life cycle (e.g. collection, processing, storing, integration, exchange and delivery) and include additional measures or steps as needed to address potential risks in the overall processing of aeronautical data to further ensure data integrity at this level: and - (3) for critical data: procedures to ensure corruption does not occur at any stage of the data processing life cycle (e.g. collection, processing, storing, integration, exchange and delivery) and include additional data integrity assurance processes to mitigate the risk of errors.]